plustestvisions/plustestvisions.github.io/README.md

 # plustestvisions.github.io
-Stay tuner for more software testing content
+Stay tuned for more software testing content